 In three fields of intervention, we work out measures to counteract time-rebound effects, and to foster time wealth and sustainable consumption in cooperation with our practice partners.

 Together with schools, we develop an educational programme to foster competences in relation to time use, which should increase pupils’ ability for sustainable consumption.
 In cooperation with firms, we develop and evaluate time-related measures that aim at increasing employees’ time wealth.

 In the area of private life, we evaluate courses in adult education with relation to time.
 These insights will eventually result in guidebooks on time and sustainability, which point out possibilities for strengthening one’s own time competence in personal life, as well as on time politics in firms.

 To empirically test the relationship between our key constructs time-rebound effects, time wealth and sustainable consumption, we conduct the first comprehensive, nationwide representative survey on the topic.
 In cooperation with innovative practice partners, we develop measures that strengthen time wealth and mitigate time-rebound effects in a participatory manner.
 These measures will address both objective time use and subjective time perception.
 The measuring instruments developed in the representative survey are applied in all three fields of intervention to investigate the determinants and effects of time wealth.
 Drawing on a mixed-methods approach, the quantitative evaluation of practice partners is complemented by qualitative analyses, allowing for a deeper understanding of the identified relationships.

-The project runs from September 2018 to August 2021 and is funded by the Federal Ministry of Education and Research (BMBF) in the “Sustainable Management” programme of the Social-Ecological Research (SÖF) funding line with a total budget of EUR 1.15 million.
+The project runs from 1 September 2018 until 31 August 2021.
+It is funded by the Federal Ministry of Education and Research (BMBF) in the programme “Rebound effects from a social-ecological perspective”.